bigbizze/pinescript-docs/final_combined_manual.md

 hline(100, linestyle = hlineStyle)
 ```

-See the [Some function parameters now require built-in arguments](Some function parameters now require built-in arguments) section of this guide for more information.
+See the  section of this guide for more information.

 Undeclared identifier ‘input.%input_name%'